Learned iterative networks: An operator learning perspective: Learned Gradient Networks

+In addition, it is common to use residual architectures for the neural update operators in \eqref{eq:LearnedGradient}, which yields a residual update structure as in \eqref{eq:UnrolledResidual}:

+Section~\ref{sec:ClassesOfLearnedGradient} discusses learned gradient networks obtained by making specific choices that introduce more structure into the updates \eqref{eq:LearnedGradient}.
+Below are some remarks that specifically relate to adaptation of learned gradient networks for solving inverse problems.

-\paragraph{Adaptation to inverse problems} Following the underlying paradigm of this chapter, we now adapt the gradient scheme in \eqref{eq:Gradient} to the domain of inverse problems.
-Namely, we introduce more structure to the general minimisation problem \eqref{eq:VarModLearnedGrad} by aiming to compute a solution to the operator equation \eqref{eq:InvProb}.
-We will also restrict this section linear forward operators $\FwdOp\colon\RecSpace\to\DataSpace$, the case when $\FwdOp$ is non-linear is discussed in Section~\ref{sec:HighOrderNonLin}.
+\paragraph{Adaptation to inverse problems} One natural adaption of the gradient scheme in \eqref{eq:Gradient} to the domain of inverse problems is to ensure minimisers to \eqref{eq:VarModLearnedGrad} correspond to (regularised) solutions of the operator equation \eqref{eq:InvProb}.
+It is here natural to also restrict attention to linear forward operators $\FwdOp\colon\RecSpace\to\DataSpace$, the case when $\FwdOp$ is non-linear is discussed in Section~\ref{sec:HighOrderNonLin}.